Orapiu

 Orapiu is a rural settlement on the southeast coast of Waiheke Island in the Auckland Region of New Zealand.
 It is at the end of a small peninsula between Te Matuku Bay and Waiheke Channel.

 There are no shops.
-Fullers Group run a daily ferry service between Auckland and Orapiu although this is not running as of 1 February 2025.
+Fullers360 run a daily ferry service between Auckland and Orapiu although this is not running as of 1 February 2025.
 Driving from the Matiatia ferry terminal takes about 50 minutes.

 A coastal walk runs from Pearl Bay (part of Te Matuku Bay) and Orapiu Bay.

 History

 Te Matuku Bay was used for food gathering and a place for waka to land by Māori living on Waiheke.
 It also was the site of the first pākehā settlement on Waiheke.
 There was a school.

 The wharf was built in 1915.
 Orapiu was subdivided in 1916, although there were previously boarding houses there.

 Orapiu Road Board was formed in 1921, and merged with the Ostend Road Board in 1947.
 It may have been the smallest local authority in New Zealand, controlling an area of 86 acre.